 Encouraging Learning Behaviours

 We want our children to have deep learning experiences.
 This is best achieved when children work through a problem for themselves and are not simply told the answer by an adult.
 We want children to be engaged with subjects and activities that they try to avoid through fear of getting things wrong or "not being good enough".
 This is known as having a growth mindset.
-This can be a challenging experience and we present the children with a wide variety of strategies to help them with this process.
-They are introduced to the 'Learning Pit' to help them understand the feelings they may encounter when faced with a problem.
-The videos below also provide useful discussion points with your children when they are faced with a challenge.

 For more information about growth mindset please follow the link: